corva-ai/python-sdk/README.md

 There are three app types, that you can build:

-1. `stream` - used to work with a real-time data
+1. `stream` - works with a real-time data
-2. `scheduled` - used to work with data at defined schedules/intervals (e.g. once an hour)
+2. `scheduled` - works with data at defined schedules/intervals
+   (e.g. once an hour)
-3. `task` - used to work with data on-demand
+3. `task` - works with data on-demand

 **Note**: it is recommended to use type hints like in examples below, so that editors and tools can give you better support.